 The consumer price index (CPI) in 1933 was 13. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 3.52% per year.
-Prices in 2017 are 1783.0% higher than prices in 1933.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 3.52% per year.
+Prices in 2018 are 1797.0% higher than prices in 1933.

 |CPI in 1933||13|